netcan/meta-list/README.md

 # meta-value-list
-This library provides a bunch of consteval toolsets to do metaprogramming, and provides the pipeline syntactic sugar, its experience is better than traditional template metaprogramming.
+This library provides a bunch of consteval toolsets to do metaprogramming, and provides the pipeline syntactic sugar to function combination, its experience is better than traditional template metaprogramming.

 ## value calculation